 We should aim for a good brushing once or twice a week to keep our Bulldogs looking fresh and to help with shedding.
 We can also wipe between any wrinkles to remove bacteria that may have become trapped.

 These dogs are known for experiencing frequent digestive upsets, especially if not fed a high quality diet.
-It can help to feed daily probiotics and stick to a specific diet such as Pooch & Mutt Health & Digestion food.
+It can help to feed daily probiotics and stick to a specific diet such as food and treats for sensitive stomachs.
 In some cases, having your Bulldog assessed for a food sensitivity or allergy may be worthwhile.

 You'll find a handy feeding calculator on every product page here at Pooch & Mutt to help you identify how much of our health led recipes are right for the age, size and weight of your dog.